Tan Sitong

-Tan Sitong (譚嗣同 (谭嗣同, Tán Sìtóng, T'an^{2} Ssu^{4}-T'ung^{2}), March 10, 1865 - September 28, 1898), courtesy name Fusheng (復生), pseudonym Zhuangfei (壯飛), was a well-known Chinese politician, thinker, and reformist in the late Qing dynasty (1644–1911).
+Tan Sitong (譚嗣同 (谭嗣同, Tán Sìtóng, T'an^{2} Ssu^{4}-T'ung^{2}), March 10, 1865 - September 28, 1898), courtesy name Fusheng (復生), art name Zhuangfei (壯飛), was a Chinese politician, thinker, and reformist of the late Qing dynasty.
 He was executed at the age of 33 when the Hundred Days' Reform failed in 1898.
 Tan Sitong was one of the six gentlemen of the Hundred Days' Reform, and occupies an important place in modern Chinese history.
 To many contemporaries, his execution symbolized the political failure of the Qing dynasty's reformation, helping to persuade the intellectual class to pursue violent revolution and overthrow the Qing dynasty.

 Early life

 Tan Sitong was one of nine siblings and was born in Beijing, although his family originally came from Liuyang, Hunan Province.
 His father, Tan Jixun (谭继洵), was the governor of Hubei, and his mother, a traditional Chinese housewife named Xu Wuyuan (徐五缘), was very strict with her children.

 Tan spent his childhood in Beijing and his youth in Liuyang.
 He began his formal education at 5 and was tutored by a famous scholar called Ouyang Zhonggu (歐陽中鴣) when he was 10.
 Although he was talented at essay writing, he objected to the conventional form of the essay that was required for examinations.
 As a result, he only achieved the title of "student member" (shengyuan; 生員), a very low educational level.

 At the age of 12, Tan's mother, eldest brother, and second eldest sister died within a span of five days due to diphtheria that had spread during a visit to a cousin.
 He also fell gravely ill but recovered three days later, which many people deemed to be a miracle.
 After Tan lost his mother, his father's concubine treated him badly.

 In 1879, Tan studied under another scholar, Xu Qixian (徐啟先), with whom he began a systematic study of representative works in Chinese, as well as natural science.

 In 1884, he left his home and traveled to several different provinces of China, including Hebei, Gansu, Xinjiang, Shaanxi, Henan, Hubei, Jiangxi, Jiangsu, Anhui, Zhejiang, Shandong, and Shanxi.
 He composed more than 200 poems during the trip.

 At the age of 19, Tan married a woman named Li Run (李闰) and had a son named Tan Lansheng (谭兰生), who died within a year of being born.